Salvador, Brazil: A complete travel guide with the top things to do

 Casa do Carnaval da Bahia

-One of the most traditional street Carnaval parties in Brazil, Salvador usually brings to its streets people from all over the world that follow the blocos de axé – a group of people that follow the band through the street.
+One of the most traditional street Carnaval parties in Brazil, Salvador usually brings to its streets people from all over the world who follow the blocos de axé – a group of people that follow the band through the street.
 The Bahian Carnaval is unique and that is why there is a museum just to talk about this festivity.
-Know the history and have fun with carnaval artifacts in Casa do Carnaval da Bahia.
+Learn the history and enjoy Carnaval artifacts at Casa do Carnaval da Bahia.

 Ticket: R$ 20* / On Wednesday is free with scheduling